Updated February 27, 2019

-Some surround fans may wonder why the Emerson, Lake & Palmer classic album Brain Salad Surgery was advertised to be re-released in surround, when an SACD Deluxe version and a DVD-Audio have already been released in the past.
-It would have made some sense for a couple of reasons, those previous versions are out of print and fans are being ripped off for the ridiculous prices asked for these previous versions.
-But, this isn't the case.
-The 2014 DVD-Audio contains only stereo 24bit / 96kHz versions of both the new 2014 mix and original mix.
-So Sony/Legacy dipped in on the action with an incomplete box set, which is available as an extended Super Deluxe moderately priced edition.
-However, we can give them some slack for also including a lower cost standard edition too.
+Some surround fans may wonder why the Emerson, Lake & Palmer classic album Brain Salad Surgery was re-released in surround, when an SACD Deluxe version and a DVD-Audio have already been released in the past.
+It would have made some sense for a couple of reasons; those previous versions are out of print and fans are being ripped off for the ridiculous prices asked for these previous versions.
+Unfortunately Sony/Legacy created a lot of confusion around what the 2014 DVD-Audio contained.
+It seems they simply dipped in on the over-priced action with a Super Deluxe box set, which contains an entirely new 5.1 mix among the 3 CD’s, 1 DVD and Vinyl album.
+However, we can give them some slack for also including a lower cost standard edition too which contains only stereo 24bit / 96kHz versions of both the new 2014 mix and original mix..

-Packaged in the famous artwork by HR Giger, the new edition contains new stereo mixes, previously unreleased material and more.
+I picked up the standard edition which is packaged in the famous artwork by HR Giger, this is the new edition which contains new stereo mixes, previously unreleased material and more.
 Oh boy, why stop there?
 The "ultimate expansion" treatment is now here to celebrate the 40th anniversary of its original appearance in November 1973.
-But it looks like they screwed this up again, although in a different way from the earlier surround releases which butchered their classic ELP album by leaving off a critical piece (heck leaving off any song is critical).
+But, they screwed this up again, although in a different way from the earlier surround releases which butchered their classic ELP album by leaving off a critical piece (heck leaving off any song is critical).

 Their marketing buzz from ELP says: "We are amazed that after 40 years, so much of the original recordings, photos and artwork are still usable.
 Some of it has never been released before, but it's fascinating to hear how the recordings progressed.
 We are delighted that this new version will reveal some of these transitions."

-Without a surround version, this set hardly seems worthy of a full review.
-Overall I was pleased with the sound, and the alternate album order with alternate takes are interesting from the progression of musical composition.
-But, I really can't recommend this release, as I truly believe Sony and the band made a critical error in judgment by not including a new 5.1 mix, or even the one previously released on SACD.
+Without a surround version on hand, this release hardly seems worthy of a full review.
+Overall, I was pleased with the sound, and the alternate album order with alternate takes are interesting from the progression of musical composition.
+But, I really can't recommend the Standard Edition, as I truly believe Sony and the band made a critical error in judgment by not including a new 5.1 mix, or even the one previously released on SACD.
 I am certain there are plenty of fans who still desire hearing that version.
 Sony, what the heck were you thinking?

 Get your copy here: